tienpham/tienpham.github.io/src/data/blog/building-agentic-agent-part-3.md

   - tech
   - ai
   - agents
-description: Part 3 - Deep dive into the dual-context pattern: AgentContext for clean user-facing conversations and ExecutionContext for full internal reasoning traces.
+description: Part 3 - Deep dive into the dual-context pattern - AgentContext for clean user-facing conversations and ExecutionContext for full internal reasoning traces.
 Explains why this separation matters for debugging and UX.
 ---

 *Understanding the dual-context pattern: AgentContext vs ExecutionContext*